jabeaudry/strava-activity-visualizer/README.md

 The Vue app is located at `/client/`.

 **Back-end: [Flask](https://flask.palletsprojects.com/en/2.1.x/), [Strava API](https://developers.strava.com/)**
 The back-end is located at `/`.
 When the application starts running, all of my activities uploaded on Strava are fetched using the Strava API.
-The activities are stored in a temporary variable that can be accessed by the front-end with a *GET* request.
+The activities are stored in a temporary variable, which can be retrieved by the front-end with a *GET* request.

 ## Components
 ### Button